savoringdish

 Exploring Chicken Broth: What Soup Is Lowest in Carbs?

-What Soup Is Lowest in Carbs A Flavorful Guide 5
+What Soup Is Lowest in Carbs A Flavorful Guide 5 - What Soup Is Lowest in Carbs?
+My Favorite Delicious, Healthy & Easy

 I remember the first time I made homemade chicken broth.
 I was initially overwhelmed by the idea of simmering a whole chicken with vegetables.
 However, I quickly realized how simple it was.
 Let’s face it: the aroma alone is worth the effort.
 A basic chicken broth usually has very few carbs, often under 1 gram per cup, depending on added veggies.